cindyq/linuxjourney/lessons/text-fu/cut-command.md

 ## Lesson Content

 We're gonna learn a couple of useful commands that you can use to process text.
 Before we get started, let's create a file that we'll be working with.
-Do an exact copy and paste, there is a TAB between lazy and dog that you can't see.
+Copy and paste the following command, once you do that add a TAB in between lazy and dog (hold down Ctrl-v + TAB).

-<pre>$ echo The quick brown; fox jumps over the lazy	dog > sample.txt</pre>
+<pre>$ echo 'The quick brown; fox jumps over the lazy  dog' > sample.txt</pre>

 First command we'll be learning about is the cut command.
 It extracts portions of text from a file.